 The information contained on this page is for general information purposes only.
 Due to frequent government updates, NYU OGS may make additions, deletions, or modifications to the contents on this page at any time without prior notice.

 In order to study at NYU, you will need to obtain a student status for the US.
-NYU sponsors international students for either F-1 or J-1 student status.
+NYU sponsors international students participating in full time, in-person academic programs for either F-1 or J-1 student status.
 Read about your options below and decide which status works best for you.

 What is F-1?

 F-1 status is the most common type of status used to study in the United States.
 F-1 status is for full-time academic students who are pursuing a degree or certificate.
 If you decide on F-1 status, you will need to apply for an I-20.